ctrl-alt-del/devenv/util/fbreader/README.md

 Users can modify the `xml` file to configure the interface.

+The color used in the `ui.xml` are the decimal representation of a color.

 ### Sepia Wheat
 To set the page with Sepia text and Wheat background:
 ```xml